Emmotes/ic_modron_library/docs/index.md

 ## 10. Is the Aerois Core worth buying from Wild Offers?

 Not really no. It's only good if you use the entirety of the Aerois affiliation with Lucius as your dps.
 If don't use all of them - then the Magic core is better - even for Lucius.
-And the core itself is terrible for every other dps (see the [Variable Core Damage Information](#variablesTab) tab for more details).
+And the core itself is terrible for every other dps (see the [Variable Core Damage Information](#variablesTab){:target="_blank"} tab for more details).

 There are only two small tangible benefits to the Aerois core.
 The first is that it starts out with the Automation node available at level 1 - which means it's good for background parties immediately.
 The second is that levelling it to 15 nets you 14 Modron Component Chests.